-Teleport to a location or creature, or teleport a creature to you. '!teleport .module.path.to.creature' teleports that creature to your location. '!teleport_to .module.path.to.object' teleports you to that location or creature's location. '!teleport_to zones.zonename.locationname' teleports you to the given location in a zone from the story. '!teleport playername' teleports that player to your location. '!teleport_to playername' teleports you to the location of that player. '!teleport_to @start' teleports you to the starting location for wizards.
+Teleport to a location or creature, or teleport a creature to you. '!teleport .module.path.to.creature' teleports that creature to your location. '!teleport_to .module.path.to.object' teleports you to that location or creature's location. '!teleport_to zones.zonename.locationname' teleports you to the given location in a zone from the story. '!teleport playername' teleports that player to your location. '!teleport_to playername' teleports you to the starting location for wizards.

-tale.cmds.wizard.do_wiretap($player: tale.player.Player, parsed: tale.base.ParseResult, ctx: tale.util.Context) <math>\rightarrow$ None tale.cmds.wizard.lookup_module_path (path: str) → module Gives the module loaded at the given path such as '.items.basic' or 'zones.town.houses'
+tale.cmds.wizard.do_wiretap(player: tale.player.Player, parsed: tale.base.ParseResult, ctx: $tale.util.Context) \rightarrow None$